fivetran/dbt_zuora_source/README.md

     version: [">=0.1.0", "<0.2.0"] # we recommend using ranges to capture non-breaking changes automatically
 ```
 ## Step 3: Define database and schema variables
 By default, this package runs using your destination and the `zuora` schema.
-If this is not where your zuora data is (for example, if your zuora schema is named `zuora_fivetran`), add the following configuration to your root `dbt_project.yml` file:
+If this is not where your Zuora data is (for example, if your zuora schema is named `zuora_fivetran`), add the following configuration to your root `dbt_project.yml` file:

 ```yml
 vars: